مرحبا (Hello) and Welcome to our Guide to Saudi Arabian Culture, Customs, Business Practices & Etiquette

 - Meetings can feel haphazard as Saudis tend not to stick rigidly to agendas.

 - Decisions are made slowly.
 Do not try to rush the process.

 - The society is extremely bureaucratic.
 Most decisions require several layers of approval.
 It takes several visits to accomplish simple tasks.

 - Saudis are tough negotiators and demand patience.

 - Business is hierarchical.
 Decisions are made by the highest-ranking person.

-- Repeat your main points since it will be interpreted as meaning you are telling the truth.
+- Repeat your main points since it they be interpreted as meaning you are telling the truth.

 - When discussing price, Saudis will often make an initial offer that is extremely low when they are buying.
 Conversely, when they are selling, their initial offer will be extremely high.